 - A) Vessel length may not exceed the length of the assigned slip by more than 10% percent.
-Example: (60 foot assigned slip x 10% = 6 feet, as such the maximum vessel length is 66 feet.) - B) Vessels with beams exceeding 100% of the slip width may pay up to an additional 100% for their moorage space. - C) Vessels with beams exceeding 100% of the slip width will not be required to pay if the moorage space is made available to another vessel.
+Example: (60 foot assigned slip x 10% = 6 feet, as such the maximum vessel length is 66 feet.) - B) With some exceptions, the vessel beam may not exceed 80% of slip berth.
+Slip berth is one half (1⁄2) of the total water space between dock fingers.
+Additionally: - Vessels with beams exceeding 80% of the slip width must pay an additional 20% of their moorage fee. - Vessels exceeding 100% of the slip width must pay an additional 100% for their moorage space. - If a vessel's beam is over 30 feet and it is berthed on 'A' Dock, the vessel owner will be required to pay for the slip space adjoining the vessel.
+The District will attempt to place a vessel with minimum beam in the adjoining slip, and if this is accomplished, the District will deduct the other vessel's fees for the period the other vessel is berthed alongside.

-5.106 - Length and Beam
+5.106 - Sponsoned Vessels

-A) Vessel owners are required to contact the District when vessels length and beam are modified to facilitate safe mooring of vessels and to obtain proper mooring fees for the District.
+A) Vessel owners are required to contact the District when vessels have been sponsoned to facilitate safe mooring of vessels and to obtain proper mooring fees for the District.